 North Vancouver’s Shipbuilders’ Square

 Shipbuilders’ Square is what you might expect from its name.
-It’s a square in the middle of the Shipyards that’s used for events (like the Shipyards Night Market between May and September, or Shipyards Summer Sessions Concerts on Saturdays in July and August).
+It’s a square in the middle of the Shipyards that’s used for events (like the Shipyards Night Market in the summer, or Shipyards Summer Sessions Concerts on Saturdays in July and August).

 Located at 138 Victory Ship Way near the bottom of Lonsdale Avenue, Shipbuilders’ Square is bordered by the Tap & Barrel Restaurant, Pier 7 Restaurant, Pipe Shop and Shipyard Commons.
-There is an outdoor stage at Shipbuilders’ Square that’s used for live music events, and a wide open area.
-There is also a giant restored shipbuilding crane in the middle.
+There is an outdoor stage at Shipbuilders’ Square that’s used for live music events.
+There is also a wide open area and a giant restored shipbuilding crane in the middle.

-The newest addition to the Shipyards is Shipyard Commons which was completed in the last summer of 2019.
-Built to match the designs of the surrounding heritage buildings, it’s a massive outdoor yet covered structure with 20,000 sq. feet of event space.
+Completed in the summer of 2019, the newest addition to the Shipyards is Shipyard Commons.
+Built to match the designs of the surrounding heritage buildings, it’s a massive outdoor yet covered structure with 20,000 square feet of event space.
 The facility also has underground parking.

-Beginning in December of 2019, in winter Shipyard Commons is home to the biggest outdoor ice skating rink in Metro Vancouver (although not in the 2020/2021 season because of COVID-19).
-And in the summer it has a free 8,000 sq. foot water park that’s open between 10:00 am and 8:00 pm every day of the week.
+In winter Shipyard Commons is home to the biggest outdoor Ice Skating rink in Metro Vancouver.
+And in the summer it has a free 8,000 square foot water park that’s open between around 10:00 am and 8:00 pm every day of the week.

 Ice Skating at Shipyard Commons

-Between late December and the end of February in years when there isn’t a pandemic, the skating rink is open daily from around noon until 7:00 pm every day except for Christmas Day (when it’s closed).
-Admission is free and last year skates could be rented at $7 for adults or $5 for children.
+Between early December and the end of February or March, the skating rink operates daily from around 1:00 until 8:00 pm every day except for Christmas Day (when it’s closed).
+Admission is free.
+Rental skates cost $7 for adults or $5 for children.
 Helmets and skating aids are available for use for free.

-(Note: Skates can be rented up until half an hour before closing, while quantities permit, and helmets are mandatory for children under 13 years of age.)
+(Note: Skates can be rented up until half an hour before closing, while quantities permit.
+Also, helmets are mandatory for children under 13 years of age.)

-For comparison, the Vancouver region’s other main outdoor covered ice rink is at Robson Square.
-The rink there is 6,000 sq. feet in area, so just half the size.
+For comparison, the Vancouver region’s other main outdoor covered ice rink is the one at Robson Square.
+The rink there is 6,000 square feet in area, so just half the size.
 Skating there though is also free.

-(Note: Ice cleaning takes place daily a couple of times in the afternoon, at which time the rink is closed for between 30 and 45 minutes.
+(Note: Ice cleaning takes place twice daily in the afternoon, at which time the rink is closed for between 30 and 45 minutes.
 The ice is also temperature-dependent.
 As a result, the facility may consequently close occasionally on days with warm weather.)

 Burrard Dry Dock Pier